 As you begin to add to the canvas consider its purpose, i.e. does adding your logo on every slide really add value?
 Don’t they know who you are and where you’re from already?

 Does that grey and orange wave on the left add any meaning?

 If you use templates you’re like a novice painting by numbers.
 It may be pleasant but it won’t connect you with your audience.

 3. Watch the text

-Keep the text short and easy to read in a flash and make sure that it’s large enough so that the people at the back of the room can actually read it.
+Keep the text short and easy to read in a flash.
+Make sure that it’s large enough so that the people at the back of the room can actually read it.

 4. Go for consistency

 Use no more than two fonts, and take it easy on the colours.
 Use 3 complimentary colours at the most, supported by a neutral shade like grey.
-If you’re using photos or images they should come from the same source or at the very least look as though they do and illustrations of any kind should follow a similar style too.
+Try using photos or images that come from the same source.
+At the very least, make sure they look as though they do.
+Illustrations of any kind should follow a similar style too.

 5. Focus on positioning

 6. Do the deck check

-Go through a recent slide deck you have either used or seen and ask yourself what information can you remove as superfluous or split across multiple slides to retain simplicity.
+Go through a recent slide deck you have either used or seen and ask yourself what information can you remove as superfluous.
+Perhaps you could split the data across multiple slides to retain simplicity.